-- (a) Boathouses located entirely above the ordinary high-water mark and entirely within the access and viewing corridor that do not contain plumbing and are not used for human habitation.
-All boathouses shall adhere to the following conditions: - [1] The construction or placement of boathouses below the ordinary high-water mark of any navigable waters shall be prohibited. - [2] Boathouses shall be designed and constructed solely for the storage of watercraft and related equipment. - [3] One boathouse is permitted on a lot or parcel as an accessory structure. - [4] Boathouses shall be designed to not destabilize the existing slope.
+- [2] Boathouses shall be designed and constructed solely for the storage of boats watercraft and related equipment. - [3] One boathouse is permitted on a lot or parcel as an accessory structure. - [4] Boathousesconstructed where the existing slope is more than 50% shall be designedand constructed to not destabilize the existing slope.
 Final grades must be at a slope that is naturally stable, depending on soil type. - [5] Boathouses shall be constructed in conformity with local floodplain zoning standards.
 Fill, elevation surveys, or other documentation may be required within 180 days of permit issuance, per 300-38B.(4). - [6] Boathouses shall be one story with sidewalls not exceeding 10 feet in height and a footprint entirely within the access and viewing corridor of the vegetative buffer.
-The footprint is not to exceed 16 feet in width by 24 feet in depth, with the width running parallel to the shore. - [7] Boathouse roofs shall be designed with a pitched roof having a minimum slope of 2/12, a maximum slope of 4/12, and in no case shall be designed for use as a deck, observation platform, or for other similar uses. - [8] Earth-toned color shall be required for all exterior surfaces of a boathouse. - [9] The main door shall face the water.
+The footprint is not to exceed 16 feet in width by 24 feet in depth, with the width running parallel to the shore. - [7] Boathouse roofs shall be designed with a pitched roof having a minimum slope of 2/12, a maximum slope of 46/12, and in no case shall be designed for use as a deck, observation platform, or for other similar uses. - [8] Earth-toned color shall be required for all exterior surfaces of a boathouse. - [9] The main door shall face the water.

-[10], Any features the Department considers inconsistent with the use of the structure exclusively as a boathouse are not permitted.
+[10]-\Any features the Department considers inconsistent with the use of the structure exclusively as a boathouse are not permitted.
 Examples may include but not be limited to patio doors, fireplaces, decks, and living quarters.